Scandltd/vue-injector/docs/guide/essentials/reg-service.md

 }
 ```

-Also, using the factory can be useful to deny access to the application from the service:
+Also, factory can be used to deny access to the application from the service:

 ``` js
 @Injectable({